 Heather agrees to a group camping holiday with Dougie and his friends because she's desperate to get closer to him.
 But when the two of them disturb a pagan burial site above the beach, she becomes certain that they have woken a malevolent spirit.
 Something is alive out there in the pitch-black dark, and it is planning to wreak deadly revenge.

-The Costa Children's Book Award 2017 has gone to The Bombs That Brought Us Together by Brian Conaghan.
+The Costa Children's Book Award 2017 was won by The Bombs That Brought Us Together by Brian Conaghan.

 Fourteen-year-old Charlie Law has lived in Little Town, on the border with Old Country, all his life.
 He knows the rules: no going out after dark; no drinking; no litter; no fighting.
 You don't want to get on the wrong side of the people who run Little Town.
 When he meets Pavel Duda, a refugee from Old Country, the rules start to get broken.
 Then the bombs come, and the soldiers from Old Country, and Little Town changes for ever.

 Sometimes, to keep the people you love safe, you have to do bad things.
 As Little Town's rules crumble, Charlie is sucked into a dangerous game.
 There's a gun, and a bad man, and his closest friend, and his dearest enemy.

 Charlie Law wants to keep everyone happy, even if it kills him.
 And maybe it will ...